Zamiell/isaac-faq/Mod-Organization.md

 return item1
 ```

-In this way, you can avoid using dependency injection, which reduces the complexity a little.
+In this way, you can avoid passing the mod object into a function, which reduces the complexity a little.
 But there are several disadvantages with using global variables.

 <br>